KenWhite02/covid-tracker/README.md

 Covid-19 Tracker <br/>

-As cases are still on the rise, as a programmer I built a Covid tracker to keep you up to date on the latest cases.
+As cases are still on the rise, as a programmer I built a Covid tracker to keep you up to date on the latest stats of the virus.

 ## Screenshot